jnk0le/random/pipeline cycle test/README.md

 locks pipeline for the rest of the duration (doesn't retire "out of order")

 `vldm` takes `ceil(regnum/2)+1` cycles to execute, dual issues with integer or fpu instruction.
-The last loaded registers have up to 2 cycle latency as `vfma.f` accumulate operand and none to anything else (can be dual issued with e.g. multiplicand dependent `vfma.f`)
+The last loaded registers have up to 2 cycles of latency as `vfma.f` accumulate operand and 0 cycles to anything else (can be dual issued with e.g. multiplicand dependent `vfma.f`)

+`vldr.f` can be dual issed.

+`vldr.f` has 1 cycle of result latency, except as the `vfma.f` accumulate dependency where it is 3 cycles (2 for `vmla.f`)

 ### fpu (double precision)